-fees and fines.

-- 5. The Registrary shall inform the several Colleges of any fees and fines that may be due in respect of their members under these regulations.
-Candidates for any examination who are not entered by a College shall themselves send any fee that may be due to the Registrary when sending in their names; - 1 Revised rules for the Contributory Pension Scheme were approved by Grace 1 of 24 October 2012 (amended by Grace 1 of 30 July 2014, Grace 1 of 13 May 2015, Grace 1 of 27 July 2016, Grace 1 of 18 January 2017, Grace 2 of 22 August 2018 and Grace 1 of 3 July 2019).
-Up-to-date copies of the rules may be obtained from the Head of the Pensions Section or from the Pensions web page at https://www.pensions.admin.cam.ac.uk.

-they shall not be admitted to the examination unless the fee and any fine or fines that they may have incurred have been paid.
+Payment of fees and fines 5.
+The Registrary shall inform the several Colleges of any fees and fines that may be due in respect of their members under these regulations.
+Candidates for any examination who are not entered by a College shall themselves send any fee that may be due to the Registrary when sending in their names; they shall not be admitted to the examination unless the fee and any fine or fines that they may have incurred have been paid.

-6. The proper fee, if any, and any fine or fines that may have been incurred must be paid in respect Remission of of every candidate whose name has been entered for an examination and whose withdrawal has not fees and fines. been received at the Registry by the latest day prescribed for the receipt of entries.
+Remission of fees and fines.
+6. The proper fee, if any, and any fine or fines that may have been incurred must be paid in respect of every candidate whose name has been entered for an examination and whose withdrawal has not been received at the Registry by the latest day prescribed for the receipt of entries.
 Nevertheless, the Council may in case of hardship remit the whole or part of any fee or fine incurred in connection with candidature for an examination or competition or degree.
 Applications for such remission must be sent to the Registrary without delay.
 An application made on grounds of illness should be accompanied, if possible, by a certificate signed by a medical practitioner.